 “Opportunity entrepreneurs” are the ones who search for money-making gaps in the market. individuals who are aware of changing circumstances and actively looking to find potential opportunities.

-During the pandemic, people who previously had inhibitions about buying online were forced to do so.
-Businesses that previously were only considering e-commerce went digital in droves.
-While traditional bricks and mortar merchants were cutting jobs, digital commerce businesses snowballed.
+People who previously had inhibitions about buying online were forced to do so during the pandemic, p.
+Businesses that previously had only considered e-commerce went digital in droves.
+While traditional brick-and-mortar merchants were cutting jobs, digital commerce businesses snowballed.

 He compares this mindset to that of a “necessity entrepreneur”.
 Someone who is forced to start a business because they have no alternative.
-He believes that if they were given the chance, most of these business owners would rather take up formal employment instead.
+He believes that if this category were given the chance, most of them would rather take up formal employment.

 Teamwork as the Path to Success

-One of the attributes missing with many small business owners is “the ability to reach out for advice”.
+One of the missing attributes of many small business owners is “the ability to reach out for advice”.

-The owner may think that they can do the job better than anyone else they don’t validate their assumption.
+While the owner often thinks they can do the job better than anyone else they don’t validate their assumption.
 So, they carry on taking on everything themselves.
-Believing that as it is their way it must be the best way!
+Believing that their way, it must be the best way!

 Great things in business are never done by one person.
 They’re done by a team of people

 ~ Steve Jobs ~

-Then with understanding their limited perspective, the leader should create a culture of open and honest feedback.
-Encouraging plain-speak and developing the process for getting advice from their trusted team members.
+Then, understanding their limited perspective, should create a culture of open and honest feedback.
+Encourage plain-speak and develop and grow the process for getting advice from their trusted team members.

-The team needs to have a level of trust that permits true debate and constructive conflict to occur.
+The team needs to have a level of trust that permits genuine debate and constructive conflict.

 Even with an open and candid culture, all businesses need an external perspective.
 Impartial views from someone not in the business but who understands the business.